 Fund manager commentary

-British Assets Trust NAV Total Return was 5.4%, outperforming the increase of 4.4% for the composite benchmark index – which is 80% FTSE All Share/20% FTSE World ex UK.
-The FTSE All Share rose by 4.3% and the FTSE World ex UK were both down 3.1% in the month.
+British Assets Trust NAV Total Return reduced by 2.6%, compared to a fall of 3.1% for the composite benchmark index – which is 80% FTSE All Share/20% FTSE World ex UK.
+The FTSE All Share and the FTSE World ex UK were both down 3.1% in the month.